Karmesinrot/Anifiltrs/Social Distractions/README.md

 # Anifiltrs Social distractions
-Filters for removing distractive/obtrusive social items on MAL-Sync supported sites.
+Filters for removing distractive or obtrusive social items on MAL-Sync supported sites.